Not sure if Wing It On! is right for you?

 Potential Mitigations

-- It is critical to contact former franchisees listed in Exhibit D to understand their reasons for leaving the system; your attorney can help frame appropriate questions.
+• It is critical to contact a significant number of the former franchisees listed in Item 20 to understand their reasons for leaving the system.

 Rapid System Growth